Garlic Butter Shrimp Pasta with Tomatoes

 3. Swirl the butter into the hot pan after the shrimp is cooked and let it melt into a foamy, creamy sauce with some of the pasta cooking water.
 That way you don’t need to dilute the flavor with chicken stock, wine or any other liquid.

-Shrimp Pasta with Garlic Butter Sauce
+Garlic Butter Shrimp Pasta with Tomatoes

 Recipe Video